Money Matters: 10 Biblical Principles of Financial Stewardship

 Greed Dishonesty Worldly focus

-Ten Lessons on Biblical Principles of Financial Stewardship.
+Ten Lessons on Biblical Principles of Financial Stewardship

-Stewardship
+1. Stewardship

 Luke 16:11, “If therefore ye have not been faithful in the unrighteousness mammon, who will commit to your trust the true riches?”

-The subject of money is so important to the Lord that He included over 2000 verses in the Bible that relate to our use of money and possessions.
-The verse above is clearly saying that if we are not faithful in handling “unrighteous mammon [money],” we cannot expect God to commit to us the true riches of His kingdom.
+The subject of money is so important to the Lord that he included over 2000 verses in the Bible that relate to our use of money and possessions.
+The verse above is clearly saying that if we are not faithful in handling “unrighteous mammon [money],” we cannot expect God to commit to us the true riches of his kingdom.

 The handling of money and possessions is closely aligned to how we live our spiritual lives.
 If we handle money in accordance with the scriptural principles of stewardship, we will also grow closer to Christ.
 This principle is shown clearly in the parable of the talents (Matt.
 25:14-30).
+The master says, “well done” and “enter thou into the joy of thy lord” to the servant who faithfully handled the money that had been entrusted to him.
+In a later verse, the servant who hid his money was chastised.
+Thus, the handling of money may be an important indicator of our spiritual condition.

-God’s Part/Our Part
+2. God’s Part–Our Part

 1 Chronicles 29:11-12, “Thine, O LORD, is the greatness, and the power, and the glory, and the victory, and the majesty: for all that is in the heaven and in the earth is thine; thine is the kingdom, O LORD, and thou art exalted as head above all.
 Both riches and honour come of thee, and thou reignest over all; and in thine hand is power and might; and in thine hand it is to make great, and to give strength unto all.”

 God’s part is ownership, and our part is stewardship.
 A steward is a manager or caretaker of someone else’s possessions.
-The primary requirement of a steward is faithfulness (1 Corinthians 4:2).
+The primary requirement of a steward is faithfulness (1 Cor.
+4:2).
 The first step in becoming a faithful steward is giving up our claim to ownership.

-Debt
+3. Debt

 Proverbs 22:7, “The rich ruleth over the poor, and the borrower is servant to the lender.”